 Alright, welcome back.
 So in this video we're going to finish up our picnic table.
 So the last thing that we need to do is we need to build some supports underneath our tabletop.

-All will unhide everything that you've hidden thus far in the entire project and last would just be your most recent hide.
+All will unhide everything that you've hidden thus far in the entire project, and Last would just be your most recent hide.
 So I will unhide that and then let's do that again.
-Right click, hide.
+Right-click, Hide.

 18 inches long, 4 inches wide.
 So I'll type in 18,4, enter.
 Now I'll do the same thing on the other side.